Dr. Jessica Shaw, PhD

 Principal Investigator

 Jessica Shaw, Ph.D., is a community psychologist, with specializations in evaluation, and organizational change and development.
 Her research focuses on improving within and between system responses to sexual assault by relying on community partnerships to facilitate empirically-informed, sustainable change.
-Her work has been funded by the U.S. Department of Justice, Office on Violence Against Women, National Institute of Justice, and the Illinois Criminal Justice Information Authority.
+Her work has been funded by the U.S. Department of Justice, Office on Violence Against Women; U.S. Department of Justice, National Institute of Justice; Illinois Criminal Justice Information Authority; and W.T.
+Grant Foundation.
 She has been invited to present her research at the White House and has served as a subject matter expert on several national committees focused on improving system responses to sexual assault.
-Prior to joining the Community and Prevention Research program in the Psychology Department at UIC, Dr. Shaw was an assistant professor in the Boston College School of Social Work, and a visiting fellow with the National Institute of Justice.
+Prior to joining the Community and Applied Developmental Psychology program in the Psychology Department at UIC, Dr. Shaw was an assistant professor in the Boston College School of Social Work, and a visiting fellow with the National Institute of Justice.

 Caroline Bailey, MSW, MA

-Caroline Bailey is a doctoral student in the Community Prevention and Research Program at the University of Illinois at Chicago.
-Prior to coming to UIC, Caroline graduated from Boston College School of Social Work and is a clinically trained social worker.
-While in the program, Caroline will work under Dr. Jessica Shaw, who has also been Caroline’s mentor and employer for the past three years.
+Caroline Bailey is a doctoral student in the Community Prevention and Research Program at the University of Illinois Chicago.
+Prior to coming to UIC, Caroline graduated from Boston College School of Social Work as a clinically trained social worker.
 Caroline’s previous work includes being a Research Coordinator at UIC, a counselor at a domestic violence community agency, and a social work advocate and consultant in an Immigration Legal Clinic.
 Caroline is passionate about issues surrounding gender-based violence and social justice and believes that social change should be rooted in feminist and abolitionist principles and ideologies.
-Her research interests include community responses to survivors of sexual and domestic violence and hopes to continue engaging in research that can influence policy and practice.
+Their research interests include community and system responses to survivors of sexual and domestic violence and hopes to continue engaging in research that influences policy and practice.

 Ayla Gelsinger, MSW